keptn-archived/pitometer/README.md

 # Pitometer

-*This product is currently in alpha stage and subject to change.*
+*This project is currently in alpha stage and subject to change.*

 Pitometer is a Node.js module that helps you to qualify the overal performance or quality of applications using a well defined specificaton format.